French city of Marseille gets tougher curfew as new COVID-19 variant discovered

-PARIS (Reuters) - France has imposed a stricter evening curfew in Marseille after authorities said the new variant of COVID-19 initially found in the UK had been discovered in the Mediterranean city.
+PARIS (Reuters) - France has imposed a stricter evening curfew in Marseille after authorities said the new variant of the COVID-19 virus initially found in the UK had been discovered in the Mediterranean city.

+The move came as COVID-19 related deaths and cases increased in France, which has the world’s seventh-highest death toll from the coronavirus.
+There were 20,177 new, confirmed COVID cases in the last 24 hours and roughly 170 more deaths.

-Authorities said that one of the reasons for the decision in Marseille was the discovery of the new variant of COVID-19.
-Local police said 21 people had tested positive for the new variant, with these new cases having been found within a family cluster.
+Authorities said one reason for the decision in Marseille was the discovery of the new variant of COVID-19.
+Twenty-three people suspected of coming into contact with the new variant had tested positive for COVID, said the local health body.

 The variant, which has been analysed as having a greater transmission rate, has been cited by the British government as the main reason for a flare-up in COVID-19 cases in the UK over the past month.